serranomatias/TestBotTelegram/README.md

 - For the first test.
 Run in your terminal ```node main.js```
 - Go to your Telegram app, search your bot chat and write ```/start```
 - After a change remember kill your process and run ```node main.js``` again.

+## Bot on Groups

+If you want use your bot on a group:
+- Invite the bot to the group
+- Give admin permissions to him